 - Year 4 = Research, data collection, writing, annual progress meeting, internal and SGS defense examinations

-All students in the PhD program must take a minimum of four half-credit courses (i.e., 2.0 FCEs) and, depending on their field of specialization, up to and an additional two half-credit courses (i.e., 1.0 FCEs).
-A minimum of four half-credit courses must be completed by the end of the first year.
+All students in the PhD program must take a minimum of three half-credit courses (i.e., 1.5 FCEs) to be completed by the end of the first year.
+Human Geography students must take a minimum six half-credit courses (i.e. 3.0 FCE), a minimum of four half-credit courses must be completed by the end of the first year.
 PhD students who enter the program from a bachelor’s degree must complete an additional three half-credit courses (i.e., 1.5 FCEs) in addition to the normal minimum doctoral course work requirements.
-Students who have enrolled in collaborative programs may have additional coursework requirements (consult Collaborative Programs for information).
+Students who have enrolled in collaborative programs may have additional coursework requirements (consult Collaborative Specializations for information).

-Physical Geography and Natural Systems: Four half credit courses (i.e., 2.0 FCE), one half-credit of which must be the core course (GGR1200H).
+Physical Geography and Natural Systems: Three half credit courses (i.e., 1.5 FCE), one half-credit of which must be the core course (GGR1200H).
 At least one half-credit course must be taken in geography or from an approved listing of courses available from the department.
-At least one half-credit course must be and as many as two half-credit courses may be taken in other departments.
+One half-credit course may be taken from outside the department.
 Students who have completed the core course (GGR1200H) at the master’s level may take an alternative geography course, approved by the supervisor and Associate Chair, Graduate.

 Environmental Geography and Resource Management: Six half-credit courses (i.e., 3.0 FCE), one half-credit of which must be the core course (GGR1110H, GGR1200H).
 At least one half-credit course must be and as many as three half-credit courses may be taken in other departments.